ajalt/clikt/docs/pages/options.md

 Normally, when an option is provided on the command line more than once, only the values from the last occurrence are used.
 But sometimes you want to keep all values provided.
-For example, `git commit -m foo -m bar` would create a commit message with two lines: `foo` and `bar.
+For example, `git commit -m foo -m bar` would create a commit message with two lines: `foo` and `bar`.
 To get this behavior with Clikt, you can use `multiple()`.
 This will cause the property delegate value to be a list, where each item in the list is the values from one occurrence of the option.
 If the option is never given,